uq1/BSAutoGenerator/README.md

 ## Instructions:

 ### Setup: (Skip this step if you want, I provided some)
-> 1. Copy your favorate song's dat files into the patternData folder (and rename them to anything, but keep the extension as .dat).
+> 1. Copy your favorate song's (favorate difficulty levels) dat files into the patternData folder (and rename them to anything, but keep the extension as .dat).
 > 2. Done.

 ### Method 1: Drag and Drop to exe.